ugent-library/old-people-service/README.md

     }
     ```

-* creates NATS push consumer `inboxOrganization` on stream `GISMO`.
+* creates NATS push consumer `inboxOrganization` on stream.
 If already present, does not try to change it.
 Expectations are:

   * DeliverSubject: `inboxOrganizationDeliverSubject`.
 This option makes it a push based consumer.